Bachelor of Arts

 Co-operative work experience opportunities

-Some have worked for Japanese magazines; others have taken internships with an Interpreting or Translation agency.
+Previous students have taken advantage of AUT University's connections with industry organisations - some have worked for Japanese magazines; others have taken internships with an interpreting or translation agency.
 AUT students have been involved in project work with Internal Affairs and New Settlers' groups.

 Throughout the three years of the BA, students take core papers that provide the necessary skills in writing, research and IT capability to prepare them for academic work and their working life.
 For a list of core papers see the Bachelor of Arts overview.

-165027 Introduction to Translation
+TRIN502 Introduction to Translation

-166006 Translation Skills: Analysis, Accuracy and Appropriateness
+TRIN601 Translation Skills: Analysis, Appropriateness and Accuracy

 166104 Popular Genres